juxor/afaq/markdown/secH2.md

 to do anything at all the communal councils _"must be vested with some power and supported by a public force."_ [**Collected Works**, vol. 23, p.
 469]

 Anarchists reject this argument.
-To quote Daniel Gurin, initially Bakunin used the term state _"as synonyms for 'social collective.'
-The anarchists soon saw, however, that it was rather dangerous for them to use the same word as the authoritarians while giving it a quite different meaning.
-They felt that a new concept called for a new word and that the use of the old term could be dangerously ambiguous; so they ceased to give the name 'State' to the social collective of the future."_ [**Anarchism**, pp. 60-1] This is more than mere labels or semantics as it gets to the heart of the difference between libertarian and authoritarian conceptions of society and social change.
+To quote Daniel Guérin, initially anarchists used terms like the state or revolutionary state as a synonym for _"social collective"_ but_ "soon saw, however, that it was rather dangerous for them to use the same word as the authoritarians while giving it a quite different meaning.
+They felt that a new concept called for a new word and that the use of the old term could be dangerously ambiguous; so they ceased to give the name 'State' to the social collective of the future."_ [**Anarchism**, pp.
+60-1] This is more than mere labels or semantics as it gets to the heart of the difference between libertarian and authoritarian conceptions of society and social change.
 Anarchists argue that the state is structured to ensure minority rule and, consequently, a "workers' state" would be a new form of minority rule over the workers.
 For this reason we argue that working class self-management from the bottom-up cannot be confused with a "state."
 The Russian Revolution showed the validity of this, with the Bolsheviks calling their dictatorship a "workers' state" in spite of the workers having no power in it.

 Anarchists have long pointed out that government is not the same as collective decision making and to call the bottom-up communal system anarchists aim for a